The Christ Index

 Open the chapter →

 21. This chapter opens on a wrong that will not stay buried.
 A three-year famine drives David to enquire of the LORD, and the answer reaches back into the previous reign: It is for Saul, and for his bloody house, because he slew the Gibeonites (v.
 1) - a people Israel had sworn by oath to spare.
-The land itself is unsettled by broken faith and shed blood, exactly as the Law warned: blood it defileth the land… and the land cannot be cleansed of the blood that is shed the…
+The land itself is unsettled by broken faith and shed blood, exactly as the Law warned, that a land cannot be cleansed of the blood that is shed therein, but by the blood of him that s…

 Open the chapter →